Face2PPG: An unsupervised pipeline for blood volume pulse extraction from faces: Experimental results

 \subsection{Hyperparameters and configuration}

 Our framework is based on separate configuration files, in a similar manner as other frameworks \cite{pyVHR2020}.
 These files contain the parameters that govern the pipeline and its components.
-In our experiments, we set the values for of each pipeline component as follows:
+In our experiments, we set the values for of each pipeline component as follows: \textbf{Face detection} uses a DNN OpenCV face detector with the default Tensorflow model. \textbf{Face alignment} uses the DAN algorithm with one of the default models provided by the authors (\textit{DAN-Menpo.npz}) \cite{DANKowalskiNT17}.
+Real-time configurations can use a modified ERT model \cite{AlvarezBordallo2021FaceAlignment}. \textbf{DMRS} uses a grid matrix of $n=9x9$.
+For D\textsubscript{KFD}, we have selected the signals with a threshold of more than 0.85, and for DFA we set an $\alpha$ threshold between 0.75 and 1.0.
+We set the maximum number valid of regions $r_{max}=32$. \textbf{Filtering} is performed using FIR filters with Kaiser windows, with the parameter $\beta = 25$.
+The filters use a bandpasss configuration between 0.75 and 4 Hz (corresponding to 45-240 bpms). \textbf{Signal Windowing} uses sliding windows of 10 seconds and 1 second steps (9 seconds overlap).